SHARE:

 Loan purpose and repayment plan

-Lenders don’t typically ask the purpose of personal loans, but they will ask when you apply for a business loan for a few reasons:
+Lenders don’t typically ask the purpose of personal loans, but they will ask when you apply for a business loan or independent contractor loan for a few reasons:

 • Legal requirements: There are more regulations on business loans, and liability is more complex.